 That can sometimes lead to money left uninvested while waiting for your next contribution.

 This is more of a preference since I don’t think it will significantly affect your returns.

 Is VT or VOO Better for Financial Independence?

-Both VT and VOO can get you to Financial Independence Retire Early (FIRE).
-They both have a similar return on investment and have rock bottom expense ratios.
+VT and VOO can get you to Financial Independence Retire Early (FIRE).
+They have similar returns on investment and rock-bottom expense ratios.